novoda/ios-demos/ARExperiment/README.md

 * `OneModelUsingAnchorsViewController` Adds one 3D model to the scene using `ARAnchors` method described on the [Getting started with ARKit](https://www.novoda.com/blog/getting-started-with-arkit/) blog post
 * `OneModelUsingVectorsViewController` Adds one 3D model to the scene using `SCNNodes` and `planeDetection` method described on the [Getting started with ARKit](https://www.novoda.com/blog/getting-started-with-arkit/) blog post
-* `SizeComparisonViewController` Adds 3 different sized cubes to the `sceneView` to check how big cm are in the AR world
+* `SizeComparisonViewController` Adds 3 different sized cubes to the `sceneView` to demonstrate how big cm are in the AR world
 * `RecognizeObjectsViewController` Adds a 3D model to the scene using CoreML to recognise where to place the model.
 You can read more on the Machine Learning part in the [Making AR more precise with CoreML](https://www.novoda.com/blog/arkit-coreml/)
 * `LightsAnimationsViewController` Adds one 3D model to the scene using `ARAnchors` and allowing for animations, lights and shadows to be imported from the model